Most international students will enter and stay in the U.S. on an F-1 visa. Bethel University is here to help with the process.

 Maintaining F-1 Status

-A nonimmigrant needs to maintain his/her F-1 student status while in the U.S. By reading page 3 of your Form I-20 and following the instructions below; you should be able to maintain lawful F-1 status with little difficulty.
+A nonimmigrant must maintain his/her F-1 student visa status while in the U.S. By reading page 3 of your Form I-20 and following the instructions below; you should be able to maintain lawful F-1 status with little difficulty.

-- Report to the International Student Affairs Coordinator at Bethel University up to 30 days before and no later than the program start date on student’s Form I-20.
+- New students must report to the International Student Affairs Coordinator at Bethel University up to 30 days before and no later than the program start date on student’s Form I-20.

 - Attend the school which you have been authorized to attend.

-- Make normal progress toward completing the program of study by completing studies before the expiration date on your I-20.
+- Make normal progress toward completing the program of study.

 - Keep Form I-20 valid by following proper procedures for: